Aurora Police Department Contract

 Police new hires are required to purchase their own duty weapon which must meet department standards.
 All new Police hires are required to carry one of the following authorized duty weapons: Glock 17, Glock 19, Glock 34.
 Police new hires are also required to purchase their own weapons-mounted lighting system (must meet department standards), and night-sights (must meet department standards).

 The APA Board is constantly looking for ways to improve the Collective Bargaining Agreement.
 Each negotiating season we value the input of non-Board members on our negotiating committee.
 The APA has always utilized the services of a highly trained a qualified set of lawyers in the negotiating process.
-In the Spring of 2020 we will start this process again.
+In the Spring of 2020 the process will start again.

 You can read more about the Aurora Police Department Salary and Benefits on this City of Aurora website.